Wursthub/fabulous-mahogany-01ad3/src/pages/index.md

     grid_items:
       - title: Science
         content: >
-          I studied quantum physics to understand what information is and the limits of knowledge.
+          I studied physics and the quantum world to understand what information is and the limits of knowledge.
 Neuro- and molecularbiology thought me about perception and information processing.
 AI enables me to experimentally reconstruct human knowledge in a mathematical model.
       - title: High-Tech
         content: >
           Science is just a tool-set to understand the world.
 Putting it to